AashrayaJha/QCMod-NF/readme.txt

+``This is currently wokr in progress : AJ''

-This is Magma code to carry out quadratic Chabauty for curves X/Q of genus > 1 over the rationals satisfying the following conditions
+This is Magma code to carry out quadratic Chabauty for a nice (modular) curves X/K, where K is an imaginary quadratic field  and X is a curve of of genus > 1 over K satisfying the following conditions :

-* rank = genus
+* rank = 2*genus
 * real multiplication
-* enough rational points on the curve to solve for the height pairing, unless the genus is 2.
+* enough rational points on the curve to solve for the height pairing.
-* ps is a prime of good reduction such that
+* p is a rational prime, which splits in K, and
+  * X has good reduction at all primes of K dividing p, and Assumption 1 in `Counting points on curves using a map to P1`, Math.
+Comp.
+2016Tuitman is satisfied for all primes above p.
-  * the closure of Jac(X)(Q) in Jac(X)(Qp) has finite index
+  * the closure of Jac(X)(K) in Jac(X)(K\otimes Qp) has finite index
   * the Hecke operator at p generates the Hecke algebra.

+The theory is described in `RATIONAL POINTS ON THE NON-SPLIT CARTAN MODULAR CURVE OF LEVEL 27 AND QUADRATIC CHABAUTY OVER NUMBER FIELDS' by  Jennifer S. Balakrishnan,
-The theory is described in `Quadratic Chabauty for modular curves: Algorithms and Examples` and `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` by J.S.
+L. Alexander Betts, Daniel Hast, Aashraya Jha, J. Steffen M üller.
+This follows the papers `Quadratic Chabauty for modular curves: Algorithms and Examples` and `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` by J.S.
 Balakrishnan, N. Dogra, J.S.
+Müller,
-Müller, J. Tuitman and J. Vonk.
+J. Tuitman and J. Vonk.

-Most of the code consists of wrappers around a slightly modified earlier version, mostly written by Jan Tuitman and based on even earlier SAGE code by Netan Dogra; the latter was hardcoded for the computations in `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13`.
+Most of the code consists of wrappers around a slightly modified earlier version QCMod on Steffen Müller's repository.
-Also includes contributions by Jennifer Balakrishnan and Jan Vonk, as well as code for the Mordell-Weil sieve based on code due to Michael Stoll.

 List of files: